-This railroad began operating in 1873, but was forced to close in 1956.
-Fortunately, the railroad got a new lease on life, and it operated as an excursion railroad from 1960 through 2011.
+This railroad was in operation from 1873 until 1956.
+Fortunately, the railroad got a new lease on life, and operated as an excursion railroad from 1960 through 2011.
 Sadly, the railroad has been closed to visitors since then, but a dedicated group of volunteers do their best to keep up the site in hopes that it will one day run again.

 Inside the railroad’s roundhouse, six steam locomotives still sit.
 These locomotives date back to the first quarter of the 20th century and are just waiting for the chance to take tourists out on the tracks again.